 Founding Scholars welcomes new, incoming first-generation college students to life at GW.
-Students will build community with other first-gen students, connect with faculty and staff, and learn about valuable academic and campus resources.
-This program is specifically designed for first-generation students and we welcome you to register if you identify as a first-gen student.
+Students will build community with other first-gen students, connect with faculty and staff, and learn about valuable academic and campus resources while learning more about Washington, D.C.
+This program is specifically designed for first-generation students.
+We welcome you to register if you identify as a first-gen student.

 Class of 2023

-By addressing the unique characteristics of this population, the goal of Founding Scholars is to reduce barriers between first-gen students and continuing generation peers thereby catapulting students to a successful start to their college experience.
+By addressing the unique characteristics of this population, Founding Scholars aims to reduce barriers between first-generation students and continuing-generation peers, acclimating students to their new home, fostering connectedness, and providing a successful start to the college experience.